lab1092/blender-manual_ja/manual/rigging/armatures/visualization.rst

 - In the *Button* window, use the "layer buttons" of each selected bone "sub-panel" (*Armature Bones* panel) to control in which layer(s) it lays.
-- In the *3D View* window, use the menu (:menuselection:`Armature --> Move Bone To Layer` or :menuselection:`Pose --> Move Bone To Layer`) or hit :kbd:`M` to show the usual pop-up layers dialog.
+- In the *3D View* window, use the menu (:menuselection:`Armature --> Move Bone To Layer` or :menuselection:`Pose --> Move Bone To Layer`) or press :kbd:`M` to show the usual pop-up layers dialog.
   Note that this way, *you assign the same layers to all selected bones*.